Systems Leadership and Effectiveness Science Programs

 The master's (MS) program is designed to prepare graduates for leadership in complex organizations and to improve health outcomes across the continuum of care.
 Students will select one of two focus areas, either in informatics or leadership.
 Upon graduation, students will have the skills to apply theory and knowledge gained through course work and expert-driven immersion experiences.
 Graduates of the Health Systems, Nursing Leadership, and Effectiveness Science MS program will be prepared to tackle the difficult challenges facing health systems in a global society.

-of the Health Systems, Nursing Leadership, and Effectiveness Science MS program incorporates self-paced learning with on-campus engagement.
+The web-blended curriculum of the Health Systems, Nursing Leadership, and Effectiveness Science MS program incorporates self-paced learning with on-campus engagement.
 Interaction with our world-class faculty and other students occurs online and during approximately four to eight distributed days of on-site classes each semester, supplemented by virtual learning experiences.
 Due to its web-blended nature, this program accommodates working students as well as students living outside of the Ann Arbor/metro-Detroit area.

 Students who complete the MS in the informatics focus area obtain content and practice hours that may qualify them to sit for a variety of informatics certifications.